jkmagnussen/JS-Flappy-Bird/README.md

 And today you're going to create the Flappy Bird game using JavaScript and HTML (or HTML5 canvas).

 This is a beginner's guide on how to create the flappy bird game using JavaScript and HTML.

-To follow the tutorial step by step, please download the starter template, and then follow this link: